lauzonj/methylobacterium-arabidopsis-growth/README.md

 A to L : each letter represents a Methylobacterium strain (see section below).
 In this dataframe, values are the proportion (relative abundance) of each corresponding strain in the community associated with a plant.

-clades : phylogenetic clades of Methylobacterium strains (letters A, B, and D are unrelated to letters assigned to strains)
+clades : phylogenetic clades of Methylobacterium strains (letters A, B, and D are unrelated to letters assigned to strains).
+These clades are based on this paper:
+Leducq, J. B., Sneddon, D., Santos, M., Condrain-Morel, D., Bourret, G., Martinez-Gomez, N. C., ... & Marx, C. J. (2022).
+Comprehensive phylogenomics of Methylobacterium reveals four evolutionary distinct groups and underappreciated phyllosphere diversity.
+Genome Biology and Evolution, 14(8), evac123.

 ## Methylobacterium strains